Lewis-Garvin/lahman_baseball/README.md

 ## Lahman Baseball Database Exercise

+I worked on this exercise as a team with Rainwater Morehead and Sebastian Bui.
+I wrote the SQL scripts for the following four questions and helped review the team's work for the other questions. -- Lewis Garvin
+- #3
+- #6
+- #9
+- #13

+### Data
 - this data has been made available [online](http://www.seanlahman.com/baseball-archive/statistics/) by Sean Lahman
 - you can find a data dictionary [here](http://www.seanlahman.com/files/database/readme2016.txt)